jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

 ## 03-Filter
 ![Filter components](./img/icons-filter.png)
 ### Filter element
+Create filter element.\
+Four types of filter elements are available: constant efficiency, simple gaseous, simple particle, and ultraviolet germicidal irradiation (UVGI).
+The type of filter element is selected by clicking the option buttons on the component.
+ - **Inputs**:
+    - **_name** [required]:
+        - Type: Text [Item]
+        - Default: None
+        - Description: A unique name used to identify the filter element.
+    - **desc**:
+        - Type: Text [Item]
+        - Default: None
+        - Description: Detailed description of the filter element.
+    - **area**:
+        - Type: Number [Item]
+        - Default: 1 m²
+        - Description: Face area of the filter element.
+    - **depth**:
+        - Type: Number [Item]
+        - Default: 0.1 m
+        - Description: Depth of the filter element along the axis of airflow.
+    - **density**:
+        - Type: Number [Item]
+        - Default: 100 kg/m³
+        - Description: Density of the filter element.
+Unit can be changed by right-clicking the component and selecting the desired one.
+    - **_data** [required]:
+        - Type: Filter efficiency data [List]
+        - Default: None
+        - Description: A list of filter efficiency data that defines the contaminant removel efficiency by this filter element.
+Must match the type of filter element.
+- **Outputs**:
+    - **filter**:
+        - Type: Filter element [Item]
+        - Description: Filter element with updated settings.

 ### Filter efficiency data - Constant efficiency
+Create filter efficiency data for constant efficiency filter element.
+- **Inputs**:
+    - **_species** [required]:
+        - Type: Species [Item]
+        - Default: None
+        - Description: The contaminant species that is filtered by the filter element.
+    - **eff**:
+        - Type: Number [Item]
+        - Default: 0
+        - Description: The efficiency of the filter element to filter the given contaminant species.
+Value must be between 0 and 1.
+- **Outputs**:
+    - **filter data**:
+        - Type: Filter efficiency data (constant efficiency) [Item]
+        - Description: Filter efficiency data for constant efficiency filter element with updated settings.

 ### Filter efficiency data - Simple gaseous
+Create filter efficiency data for simple gaseous filter element.
+- **Inputs**:
+    - **_species** [required]:
+        - Type: Species [Item]
+        - Default: None
+        - Description: The contaminant species that is filtered by the filter element.
+    - **brk thru**:
+        - Type: Number [Item]
+        - Default: 0
+        - Description: The breakthrough concentration of the contaminant species for the simple gaseous filter element.
+This value will be used during simulation to report if and when the filter efficiency drops below this value.
+    - **_effs** [required]:
+        - Type: Text [List]
+        - Default: None
+        - Description: A list of texts that represents the loading-efficiency pairs of the filter element.
+The loading-efficiency pair defines the efficiency of the filter element at the given loading.
+Each pair must be presented as a text in the format of `loading efficiency`.
+Loading and efficiency can be separated by a space, a comma, a tab, a colon, or a dashline.
+For example, `0.1 0.9`, `0.1,0.9`, and `0.1:0.9` are all valid loading-efficiency pairs.
+- **Outputs**:
+    - **filter data**:
+        - Type: Filter efficiency data (simple gaseous) [Item]
+        - Description: Filter efficiency data for simple gaseous filter element with updated settings.

 ### Filter efficiency data - Simple particle
+Create filter efficiency data for simple particle filter element.
+- **Inputs**:
+    - **_size_** [required]:
+        - Type: Number [Item]
+        - Default: None
+        - Description: The size of the particle, i.e. mean diameter, that is filtered by the filter element.
+Unit is in micrometer (μm).
+    - **eff**:
+        - Type: Number [Item]
+        - Default: 0
+        - Description: The efficiency of the filter element to filter particles of the given particle size.
+Value must be between 0 and 1.
+- **Outputs**:
+    - **filter data**:
+        - Type: Filter efficiency data (simple particle) [Item]
+        - Description: Filter efficiency data for simple particle filter element with updated settings.
 ### Filter efficiency data - UVGI
+Create filter efficiency data for ultraviolet germicidal irradiation (UVGI) filter element.
+- **Inputs**:
+    - **survivability**:
+        - Type: Number [Item]
+        - Default: 0.01
+        - Description: Desired survivability of the filter.
+Value must be between 0 and 1.
+The single-pass filter inactivation efficiency is equal to `1 - survivability`.
+    - **velocity**:
+        - Type: Number [Item]
+        - Default: 4 m/s
+        - Description: Design maximum Velocity expected through the filter flow region.
+Unit can be changed by right-clicking the component and selecting the desired one.
+    - **mass flow**:
+        - Type: Number [Item]
+        - Default: 0.5 kg/s
+        - Description: Design maximum airflow rate expected through the filter flow region (mass flow rate).
+Unit can be changed by right-clicking the component and selecting the desired one.
+This will be used along with the **velocity** to calculate the cross-sectional flow area.
+    - **const**:
+        - Type: Number [Item]
+        - Default: 0.02172
+        - Description: Design minimum microorganism-specific rate constant.
+Unit is in m²/J. This will be used to determine the design UV dose.

+    ─── TU ───
+    - **C0**:
+        - Type: Number [Item]
+        - Default: 5.79
+        - Description: TU constant C0.
+Used to determine the output as a percentage of design based on current conditions including flow velocity and temperature.
+    - **C1**:
+        - Type: Number [Item]
+        - Default: 5.66
+        - Description: TU constant C1.
+Used to determine the output as a percentage of design based on current conditions including flow velocity and temperature.
+    - **C2**:
+        - Type: Number [Item]
+        - Default: -20.3
+        - Description: TU constant C2.
+Used to determine the output as a percentage of design based on current conditions including flow velocity and temperature.
+    - **C3**:
+        - Type: Number [Item]
+        - Default: -0.0701
+        - Description: TU constant C3.
+Used to determine the output as a percentage of design based on current conditions including flow velocity and temperature.
+    - **C4**:
+        - Type: Number [Item]
+        - Default: 4.01
+        - Description: TU constant C4.
+Used to determine the output as a percentage of design based on current conditions including flow velocity and temperature.

+    ─── Age ───
+    - **K0**:
+        - Type: Number [Item]
+        - Default: 0
+        - Description: Age constant K0.
+Used to determine the percentage of output based on the lamp age function.
+    - **K1**:
+        - Type: Number [Item]
+        - Default: 0
+        - Description: Age constant K1.
+Used to determine the percentage of output based on the lamp age function.
+- **Outputs**:
+    - **filter data**:
+        - Type: Filter efficiency data (UVGI) [Item]
+        - Description: Filter efficiency data for UVGI filter element with updated settings.

 ## 04-Schedule
 ![Schedule components](./img/icons-schedule.png)